Diablo IV: How to Build Paladin Zealous Shredder – Leveling to Endgame

 Elite and boss rotation

 Against elites and bosses, do not blow every cooldown the moment the fight starts unless you know the target will stay in place.
-Build your Fervor first, keep your position tight, then spend your big window once the enemy is controlled, staggered, grouped, or otherwise unable to waste your burst.
-This is also where Arbiter form matters most.
-Some late-game versions lean on a dense echo package here, turning each Zeal sequence into layered hits rather than one clean melee string.
+Build your Fervor first, keep your position tight, then spend your big window once the enemy is controlled, staggered, or grouped.
+This is where Arbiter Form matters most, turning each Zeal sequence into layered hits rather than one clean melee string.

 Gear priorities that matter more than raw item power

 Do not build this like a generic weapon-damage Paladin.
-The best versions scale from interaction quality first: more crits, more useful hits per Zeal chain, better Fervor value, and enough defense that you can stay aggressive.
-A slightly lower item-power piece with the right stats can outperform a bigger number upgrade that does nothing for the engine.
+The best versions scale from interaction quality first: more crits, more useful hits per Zeal chain, better Fervor value, and enough defense to stay aggressive.
+A slightly lower item-power piece with the right stats can outperform a bigger number that does nothing for the engine.

 • Critical strike chance: the build needs reliable crits before crit damage becomes impressive.

-• Critical strike damage: this is your main payoff stat once the crit rate is stable.
+• Critical strike damage: your main payoff stat once the crit rate is stable.

-• Attack speed: helps smooth Zeal and makes the build feel alive during leveling and farming.
+• Attack speed: smooths Zeal and makes the build feel alive during leveling and farming.

-• +Zeal or Zealot skill bonuses: direct scaling always helps because the build is centered on one primary action.
+• +Zeal and Zealot skill bonuses: direct scaling, because the build is centered on one primary action.

-• Fervor generation and max Fervor support: these are core, not optional luxury stats.
+• Fervor generation and max Fervor: core stats, not optional luxury.

-• Fortify, damage reduction, or reliable sustain: the build still fights in dangerous range.
+• Fortify, damage reduction, or reliable sustain: you still fight in dangerous range.

-• Movement speed: underrated for farming efficiency because the build chains pulls constantly.
+• Movement speed: underrated for farming efficiency, since the build chains pulls constantly.

 If you do not have the ring yet, keep playing.
 Use rares or legendaries that give crit, attack speed, Zeal support, and defense.
 Waiting for one specific drop before the build becomes “allowed” is how people stall their progression for no reason.